TailwindMechanics/neurocache-hub/docs/demo/demo.md

 # Steps
 1. Style UI in a way that makes better use of space
+2. Create core interaction for creating/deleting nodes
-2. Create Persona node
+3. Create Persona node
-3. Create Chat node
+4. Create Chat node

 # Required Nodes
 # 1. Persona: